eclab/flow/README.md

 ## About

 Flow is a fully-modular multitimbral and polyphonic additive software synthesizer written in pure Java.
-It runs on OS X, Linux, and Windows.
+It runs on MacOS, Linux, and Windows.
 I have used it to play individual patches and to play many simultaneous patches for a full song controlled over MIDI via a DAW.

 Flow has almost 70 modules of different shapes and sizes, and currently supports up to 32 voices at up to 256 partials and 44.1KHz with a rate of one new partial update every 32 samples.
 Flow is a very computationally expensive program and will keep your laptop quite warm and your fan busy.
 You need to have some fairly good hardware to run Flow at full blast successfully (for reference, Flow was developed on a 2.8Ghz i7 2015 Macbook Pro Retina).
 There are options for reducing Flow's footprint (such as reducing the number of voices or partials).